 Chapel Arts Café

-As well as offering a wide range of music, theatre and dance productions, Chapel Arts Centre is also home to a plant-based café.
-Chapel Arts Café is open for snacks and lunch Monday-Saturday, as well as offering pre-show meals on Fridays and Saturdays.
+As well as offering a wide range of music, theatre and dance productions, the Chapel Arts Centre is also home to a plant-based café.
+Sky Blue Café is open all day everyday, with the lunch counter serving a weekly changing selection of mouthwatering dishes from 11am–3:30pm.

 Amongst the tasty treats on offer, you’ll find delicious flatbreads with a wide range of toppings, scrumptious salads, and homemade cakes.
 The café is also used as an exhibition space, so you can enjoy the work of local artists whilst you dine.